cho8/CMPUT301_A1/README.md

 # CMPUT 301 Assignment 1
 ## Habit tracker

-### Description taken from the assignment page:
+## Problem Description

-Problem Description
+Description taken from the assignment page:

 A simple, attractive, and easy-to-use daily habit-tracker/habit-trainer/todo-log Android app, which maintains a list of recurring daily todo-tasks or habits that a user wants to complete each day.